chrisranderson/chrisranderson.github.io/_posts/2015-5-16-javascript-date-cheat-sheet.md

 var a = new Date();
 ```

-I typed `a`, and then pressed tab to get an autocomplete list of all of the available methods, which I pasted into Sublime.
+I typed `a.`, and then pressed tab to get an autocomplete list of all of the available methods, which I pasted into Sublime.

 ```javascript
 var now = new Date();